Me1e/raspi-llm/raspberry-pi-project/task.md

 ### 8.1 End-to-End Testing

     - [ ] Test all core features thoroughly:
-        - Bidirectional audio streaming and natural conversation flow.
+        - Bidirectional audio streaming and natural conversation flow (with "Leda" voice).
         - Video streaming and Gemini's ability to "see".
-        - Function calling for all defined hardware (LEDs, servo, buzzer, OLED).
+        - Function calling for all defined hardware (LEDs, servo, OLED).
         - Sensor data integration and Gemini's reaction to it.
+        - Google Search integration.
     - [ ] Test under various network conditions (if possible simulate latency/packet loss).
     - [ ] Test various voice commands and edge cases.